THE CUSTOMER IS KING

 One real positive of the new regulations on processing personal data is that companies have a chance to identify and get much closer to customers and prospects that actively want to engage with them.
 Those consenting adults (pardon the phrase) should provide a richer seam of information than a lengthy list of strangers.
 Thanks to technology, marketers have access to affordable and immediate research tools at their fingertips, such as online surveys.
 This data can be extrapolated to build up a detailed understanding of their target audience, which can be fed into the strategy and creative execution of their marketing campaigns.

 As well as consumers, of course, BMW understands its competitors equally well, and this should be another key component of the marketing machine.
 Brand differentiation is not just about having a different logo – it’s about providing the best customer experience, and attention down to the finest detail, like the guy at BMW who defines the noise the doors on different models make when you close them.

 Integration is also crucial.
 In marketing, failing to plan really is planning to fail.
 From start-ups to global brands, the same rules apply.
 At Oyster, we work with engineering organisations of all sizes, and have consistently seen the best results and ROI from activity and campaigns that form part of a coherent strategy with clearly defined objectives.
 The rate of technological change makes engineering and manufacturing an exciting industry to be involved in, but marketing innovation needs to keep pace.

 Marketing, just like engineering, is getting smarter.
 Make sure you stay ahead of the curve.

-To find out how your business could benefit from taking an integrated, customer-centric approach to marketing, call Iain Humphrey today on 01582 761212 or get in touch by email.
+To find out how your business could benefit from following ‘the customer is king’ strategy and adopting an integrated, customer-centric approach to marketing, call us today on +44 (0)1582 761212 or get in touch by email.